Methods of Supporting Children Who Have Language and Communication Needs (SLCN)

 - Temporary difficulties caused by illness or family issues

-It is important to isolate the reasons why a child is having difficulties with language and communicating so that the most appropriate and affective interventions and support can be offered.
+It is important to isolate the reasons why a child is having difficulties with language and communicating so that the most appropriate interventions and support can be offered.

 Argumentative and Alternative Communication (AAC)

-Argumentative and alternative communication can provide children who have communication difficulties with alternatives to speech.
-This can aid their communication skills greatly and reduce the amount of frustration they may feel at not being able to say what they need to or be understood.
-Sign languages such as Makaton, British Sign Language (BSL) and American Sign Language (ASL) are common forms of AAC and can be very useful for enabling children who struggle with written or spoken language to communicate effectively.
+Argumentative and alternative communication can provide children with methods of communication that do not require speech.
+These methods can aid their communication skills and provide children who are unable to speak at all with a voice.
+This can greatly reduce the amount of frustration they may feel at not being able to say what they need to or be understood in day to day life.
+Sign languages such as Makaton, British Sign Language (BSL) and American Sign Language (ASL) are common forms of AAC.
+Sign language can be very useful for enabling children who struggle with written or spoken language to communicate effectively.
 Signing has a great advantage in that no additional or special equipment is needed and the simplified version, known as Makaton can be taught even to very young children.
-Sign language can also be used over a range of communication difficulties including for children who have speech problems, autism or who have hearing related difficulties.
-One downside of using sign language is that it can take some time to teach a child and for them to be comfortable in using the signs.
+Although sign language is commonly thought of as being used with children who are deaf or having hearing difficulties, it is also very effective when used with children who have autism or struggle with speaking.
+Signing can also be useful for children who find it hard to speak due to anxiety.
+One downside to using sign language is that it can take some time to teach a child and the adults around them and for them to be comfortable in using the signs.

 Electronic communication systems can be used to help children who are unable to speak.
-By pressing buttons on a keyboard or word board a child can input what they want to say and the machine can speak for them.
-These machines can be very bulky and hard to transport which can limit their usefulness or the environments in which they can be used.
-Also, unless the child is able to spell well or read they may be limited in what they are able to use these systems for due to the fact that they will need to select the correct letter or word buttons.
+By pressing buttons on a keyboard or word board a child can input what they want to say and the machine will speak for them.
+These machines can be a beneficial tool for children but some have the downside of being bulky and hard to transport.
+Due to the way that they work these systems are most useful for children who can read and spell fairly well.
+Simplified version using only pictures can be helpful but do limit what the child will be able to say.

 For children who also have physical disabilities and so are unable to use many forms of alternative communication, eye pointing can be a useful method of enabling communication.
 For this method to work well the child and a partner, such as a support worker, parent or teaching assistant must be able to work closely together.
 The partner will need to be aware of any shift in the child’s gaze in order to be able to understand what they are trying to communicate.
 Eye pointing can be used to communicate literal and abstract concepts depending on the abilities of each child and can be adapted quite easily to their particular needs and interests.
 For example: a child could look at a relevant object or picture to communicate that they wish to talk about that.